Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

 Strategy 1: SBAI Parents sign a Commitment to Attend SBAI contract which ensures they follow procedures and behavioral expectations.
+It is also reviewed with students and they sign it.

-Staff Responsible for Monitoring: All staff
+Staff Responsible for Monitoring: Administrators and Support Staff

 Performance Objective 2 - SAFETY COMMITTEE